martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 controller.setFullName.restore();
 ```

-If you don&#8217;t do this, your tests will likely finish before the promise resolves, so `$timeout.flush()` completes all `setTimeouts` to resolve the promises set up by sinon-as-promised.
+If you don’t do this, your tests will likely finish before the promise resolves, so `$timeout.flush()` completes all `setTimeouts` to resolve the promises set up by sinon-as-promised.

 ## 8. Bonus: Code Coverage Using Karma-Coverage